Campus: Virginia Tech Blacksburg Campus

 Assistantships and Funding

 The Department is able to award between four and five graduate teaching assistantships each year.
-Assistantships are available only to full-time students only.
+Assistantships are available only to full-time students.
 New students are considered for assistantships only for entry into the program in the fall semester.
 Initial offers of assistantships will be made sometime between March 1st and April 1st.
 We will continue to offer assistantships later, as needed, until we have assigned all available assistantships.
 Currently, most of our students have assistantships.
 We work to help all students, with and without assistantships, to find additional sources of funding and support.

 The College of Liberal Arts and Human Sciences also offers the following funding sources, which are competitive and are nominanted by faculty members direclty to Graduate School.